uoe-eng/tabularasa/README.md

         label: 'Column header label',
         // Property in the data object.
 Can use dot-notation - e.g. 'author.surname' for nested objects.
         field: 'fieldName',
+        component: 'CustomDisplay', // A custom widget used to display this field.
       ],
       properties: {
         // Properties to be passed direct to DataTable (for styling etc)